 Visit the Embassy of Moldova website for the most current visa information.

-If you are entering Moldova through the separatist region of Transnistria you must register your visit within three days of arrival at one of the following offices:
+If you are entering Moldova through the separatist region of Transnistria, you must register your visit within three days of arrival at one of the following offices:

-You must present a valid passport and proof of travel (e.g. car insurance, if driving a vehicle into Moldova; plane, bus or train ticket).
+You must present a valid passport and proof of travel (e.g. car insurance, if driving a vehicle into Moldova; plane, bus, or train ticket).

 Failure to register may result in fines and difficulties when leaving Moldova.

-If planning to stay in Transnistria, you should also register with the passport division of the Ministry of Internal Affairs in the city or town in which you are staying within the first 24 hours of arrival.
+If planning to stay in Transnistria, you should register with the passport division of the Ministry of Internal Affairs in the city or town in which you are staying within the first 24 hours of arrival.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Moldova.

-Crime: Commonly reported types of crime include:
+Crime: Reported types of crime include:

 Victims of Crime: U.S. citizen victims of crime, including sexual assault, should report crimes to the local police at 112 and contact the U.S. Embassy at +(373) (22) 40-83-00.
 Remember that local authorities are responsible for investigating and prosecuting the crime.